When you join OncoSHARE, you become a member of an active network gathering together more than 13,000 patients and oncologists.

 • Unusual splicing and methylation

 • Translocations or fusions

 The immunogram shows the potential response of each patient to immunotherapy.
-It is created from (1) the percentage of PD-L1 positive tumor cells, (2) the percentage of infiltrated CD8+ T cells, (3) the level of tumor mutational burden, (4) the microsatellite stability status of the tumor (5) the presence of mutations associated with either sensitivity or resistance to immunotherapy.
+It is created from (1) the percentage of PD-L1-positive tumor cells, (2) the percentage of infiltrated CD8+ T cells, (3) the level of tumour mutational burden, (4) the microsatellite stability status of the tumour, and (5) the presence of mutations associated with either sensitivity or resistance to immunotherapy